 Your tutors – someone in your subject who teaches you – are another source of guidance.
 You’ll also have an ‘alternative personal tutor’, someone not in your subject, who you can talk to in confidence.

 Friends, family and tutors are often a real help.
 But if personal problems get a bit more difficult, there’s a team of College Officers trained to provide more focused support.
-It includes the College Counsellor, College Nurse, College Doctor, Welfare Fellow/Chaplain, Disability Co-ordinator, Harassment Advisors and Junior Deans.
+It includes the on-site Counsellor, College Nurse, College Doctor, Welfare Fellow/Chaplain, Disability Co-ordinator, Harassment Advisors and Junior Deans.

 Outside the College, the University has a specialist Counselling Service and Disability Advisory Service.